TimKam/atomic-vale/README.md

 * The path to your vale configuration file
 * Whether the linter runs *on the fly* after each edit or merely after saving the file
+* A List of scopes for languages vale will lint